Last updated: 11 Dec. 2018 Things below are subject to change. Still a work in progress before the start of classes on 7 January, 2019.

 You can also borrow other textbooks from a library, or buy an inexpensive used algebra-based textbook from your favourite used bookstore or internet source.
 Look for titles such as Physics or College Physics.
 If your major subject is Physics or a related field, and you would like a more advanced (say, calculus-based) textbook for reference, look for titles that include "for Scientists and Engineers."
 If you are considering buying a secondary textbook, and are not sure if it will be appropriate for you, send me an email message and I'll advise.

-To make lectures much more interactive, which will also accelerate your learning, we will use the help of REEF software.
-We will NOT use clickers.
+To make lectures much more interactive, which will also accelerate your learning, we will use the help of iCLICKER software.
 You can use can use either the app or web interface to participate in class questions and discussions.
-Sign up for Brock University Course W18 PHYS1P21 Crandles
+You do not have to purchase a clicker.
+Sign up for Brock University Course W19 PHYS1P21 CRANDLES

 5. Academic Integrity